Daniel Oliver (policymaker)

-Daniel Oliver (born March 10, 1939) is a former executive editor of National Review from 1973 to 1976 and chairman of the Federal Trade Commission from 1986 to 1990.
+Daniel Oliver (born March 10, 1939) was executive editor of National Review from 1973 to 1976 and chairman of the Federal Trade Commission from 1986 to 1990.
 He was chairman of the National Review board and a trustee of the magazine made so by William F. Buckley, Jr., founder of the publication.

 Background

 Oliver grew up in New York City.
-He graduated from Harvard College [1964] and Fordham Law School.
+He graduated from Harvard College in 1964 and then from Fordham University School of Law.

 Early career

-From 1959 to 1962, Oliver served in the US.
-Army, stationed in California and Germany.
+From 1959 to 1962, Oliver served in the U.S. Army, where he was stationed in California and Germany.